 (20) In support of his statement that the sun cools the air for thirty-five days, he mentions that the fire which streams from Etna [volcano in Sicily] does no damage to the middle of the country through which it passes, because it is the abode of just men, but destroys the rest.
 On the island of Zakynthos [west of the Peloponessos] there are fountains full of fish, out of which pitch is taken.
 In the island of Naxos [island in the Aegean beside Paros] there is a fountain from which sometimes flows a wine of very agreeable flavour.
 The water of the river Phasis [Rioni, in the Caucasus mountains of Kolchis], if allowed to stand a day and a night in a vessel, becomes a most delicious wine.
 Near Phaselis [Tekirova, Turkey] in Lykia (or: Lycia) there is a fire which never goes out, but burns on a rock both night and day.
 It cannot be extinguished by water, which rather increases the flame, but only by throwing earth upon it.

-[“Pygmies” / “Fist-sized” peoples, with supposed physical features]
+[“Pygmies” / “Fist-sized” peoples, with descriptions of supposed physical features]

 In the middle of India there are black men, called “Pygmies” (Pygmoi; literally the size of a “fist,” pygmē) who speak the same language as others of the country.
 They are very short, the tallest being only two cubits in height, most of them only one and a half.
 Their hair is very long, going down to the knees and even lower, and their beards are larger than those of any other men.
 When their beards are full grown they leave off wearing clothes and let the hair of their head fall down behind far below the knees, while their beard trails down to the feet in front.
 When their body is entirely covered with hair like this they fasten it round them with a girdle, so that it serves them for clothes.
 They are flat-nosed (simoi) and deformed (aischroi).